Can Homeowner’s Insurance Refuse to Cover Dog Bites?

 How Can I Tell if There is a Dog Liability Exclusion in My Policy?

-What Should I do if My Policy Excludes Dog Bite Liability?
+What Should I Do to Protect Myself if My Policy Excludes Dog Bite Liability?

 If your policy contains an exclusion for dog liability and you own a dog, you have several options.
 First, call your agent and ask if they can issue a policy that does cover dog liability.
 If your insurance carrier does not do this, you should consider switching insurance carriers.
 Second, if you do not have coverage and do not want to switch homeowner’s carriers, you can always go online and purchase dog liability insurance also known as canine liability insurance.
 Canine liability policies are insurance coverage just for dogs.
 It protects the owner in the event that the dog causes injury or property damage to someone else.